zazer0/inspect_proxmox/README.md

                 # extra_proxmox_native_config = dict() TODO
             ),
             # A virtual machine from a local OVA, which will be uploaded from here to the Proxmox server.
-            # Note, the OVA is not re-uploaded if it is changed locally, so must be manually deleted on the server in this case.
             VmConfig(
                 vm_source_config=VmSourceConfig(
                     ova=Path("./tests/oVirtTinyCore64-13.11.ova")